IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/toolbar/wall.rst

 Create Wall
 ===========

-The Create Wall tool in BlenderBIM allows you to add and manipulate wall elements in your floor plan.
+The Create Wall tool in Bonsai allows you to add and manipulate wall elements in your floor plan.
 It provides options for specifying wall element properties and adjusting their alignment and orientation.

 Toolbar Icon
 ------------

 .. figure:: images/toolbar_create-wall.png
-   :alt: Create Wall tool icon in the BlenderBIM toolbar
+   :alt: Create Wall tool icon in the Bonsai toolbar

 Tool Options
 ------------